-Face masks part of Japan fashion chic for decades
+Face masks part of Japan

 By: AFP